 Please note that light has both wave and particle characteristics.
-Its behavior is more accurately defined by a combination of electromagnetic and quantum theories.
-That does not mean that ray theory is obsolete.
+Hence, a more accurate portrayal of its behavior is possible by a combination of electromagnetic and quantum theories.
+However, that does not mean that ray theory is obsolete.
 Despite its insufficient explanation of many properties of light, it is, in fact, a fairly accurate tool for studying simple phenomena like reflection and refraction especially when the wavelength of light is smaller than the objects it is interacting with.

 Basic laws of ray theory/geometric optics